-Queen Elizabeth II's mother, known as the Queen Mother, was "dying to go" to Ireland after her grandson, Prince Charles' successful 1995 visit according to Irish state papers.
+Queen Elizabeth II's mother, known as the Queen Mother, was "dying to go" to Ireland after her grandson, King Charles' successful 1995 visit according to Irish state papers.

-After the Prince's successful trip the Irish ambassador to Britain, Joseph Small, sent a memo to Ireland's Department of Foreign Affairs about the potential for another royal visit.
+After the King's successful trip the Irish ambassador to Britain, Joseph Small, sent a memo to Ireland's Department of Foreign Affairs about the potential for another royal visit.

 Years after her mother's death, Queen Elizabeth did make a historic visit in 2011 having been invited by the then-Irish president Mary McAleese.
 Her's was the visit by a British monarch since 1911 when the Queen's grandfather King George V visited when Ireland was still part of the United Kingdom of Great Britain and Ireland.